DEMP1993/ESP32_Bluetooth_Audio_DEMP1993/README.md

 -Burr-Brown DAC Chip
 -Sampling frequency up to 384kHz
 -Resolution up to 32 Bit
 -Low noise Power Supply with low ESR Capacitors
+-Two tactile switches
+-6 pin header with GPIOs and ground

 How it works:
 -Download this project and add it to the ESP IDF